Submodular Maximization over a Matroid $k$-Intersection: Multiplicative Improvement over Greedy: Introduction

+A major obstacle for adapting the algorithm of Singer and Thiery to submodular functions is that, under such functions, there is no longer a static notion of weight.
 Previous works~\cite{lee10submodular,ward2012approximation,chakrabarti2015submodular,chekuri2015streaming} have adapted local search algorithms for weighted maximization to submodular objectives by using the marginal or incremental contributions of an element $e$ as a surrogate weight.
-In other words, if $f$ is the objective function, then the adaptations implicitly define the weight of $e$ to be $w(e) \triangleq f(A \cup \{e\}) - f(A)$, where $A$ is the current solution.\footnote{In some cases, $A$ is in fact some appropriate subset of the current solution, but this distinction is unimportant for the sake of this high-level discussion.} However, applying this idea to the algorithm of Singer and Thiery~\cite{singer2025better} is problematic.
+In other words, if $f$ is the objective function, then the adaptations implicitly define the weight of $e$ to be $w(e) \triangleq f(A \cup \{e\}) - f(A)$, where $A$ is the current solution.\footnote{In some cases, $A$ is in fact some appropriate subset of the current solution, but this distinction is unimportant for the sake of this high-level discussion.} However, applying this idea to the algorithm of Singer and Thiery~\cite{singer2025better} breaks their solution for the problem of bounding the weight of the blocked elements.
+Recall that Singer and Thiery obtain this bound by applying a random shift, which guarantees that the probability that the weight of an element $e$ is close to the boundary of its weight class is small.
+However surrogate weights $w(e)$ defined as above depend on the solution $A$ constructed by the algorithm, and indirectly also on the random shift.
+This creates correlations between the weights and the shift, which make it difficult to bound the probability that the weight of an element is close to the boundary of its weight class.